Lessor’s insuranceInsurance for buy-to-let home protecting your property

 It is in the interest of both the tenant and the lessor that the tenant always has home insurance that includes general liability insurance.
 The tenant’s general liability insurance covers losses for which the tenant is liable to compensate by law.

-Lessor's insurance covers, for example, the following that have been damaged:
+Lessor's insurance covers, for example,

 - fittings and fixtures